 'The decision to involve specialists should be taken with the child's parents' Special Educational Needs and Disability Code of Practice: 0 to 25 years January 2015 p.88

-- Staff at the Centre will work in partnership with a range of multi-disciplinary professionals to ensure the needs of the child are met. - The Centre will work closely with the Local Authority to ensure our Special Needs places at the Centre are allocated appropriately.
+• Staff at the School will work in partnership with a range of multi-disciplinary professionals to ensure the needs of the child are met.

 For the Centre.